maddenp/nml/README.md

 ###Run

 The _nml_ wrapper script invokes _java -jar_ with the path to the Leiningen-generated _target/nml.jar_.
+It may be convenient to edit this script for your own use.

 ````
 Usage: nml [options] file